LCCC Financial Aid Satisfactory Academic Progress (SAP) Policy

 If the appeal is approved and it is possible for the student to meet the SAP requirements within one semester of attendance, the student is placed on Probation.
-Students on Probation are financial aid eligible for one semester.
+Students on Probation are eligible for financial aid for one semester.
 If at the end of the semester the student is not meeting the SAP requirements, the student is given a NLE status and is not eligible for financial aid beginning the next semester of attendance.

 If the appeal is approved and it is not possible for the student to meet the SAP requirements within one semester of attendance, the student is placed on Probation with an Academic Plan.
 The Academic Plan must be worked on with, and signed off by, the student's Academic Advisor.
 Students on Probation with an Academic Plan must meet the requirements outlined in their Academic Plan.
-Those requirements may include, but are not limited to: specific coursework, specific grades, specific completion rates, repeated courses, limits on number of credits for enrollment, counseling, tutoring, etc. Students who fail to meet SAP at the end of the semester but meet the terms of their Academic Plan will continue on Probation with an Academic Plan status.
+Those requirements may include, but are not limited to: specific coursework, specific grades, specific completion/pass rates, repeated courses, limits on number of credits for enrollment, counseling, tutoring, etc. Students who fail to meet SAP at the end of the semester but meet the terms of their Academic Plan will continue on Probation with an Academic Plan status.
 Students with a Probation with an Academic Plan status are eligible for financial aid.
 The student will be monitored at the end of each semester and will be moved to Good Standing if the student meets SAP before the Academic Plan expires.
 The student will continue on Probation with an Academic Plan for the number of terms included on the Academic plan until the Academic Plan expires.

 Students on Probation with an Academic Plan who fail to meet SAP at the end of the semester AND fail to meet the requirements of their Academic Plan are given an NLE status.
 Students with an NLE status are not eligible for federal financial aid.